Planning your own trip? Prepare for your trip

 Basilica of San Petronio on Piazza Maggiore in Bologna © Shutterstock

-From the 16C Neptune Fountain to one of the finest Gothic brick buildings in Italy; the church of San Petronio, there’s plenty to do in Bologna.
-These are the highlights.
+From the 16th-century Fountain of Neptune to the church of San Petronio, one of the finest Gothic brick buildings in Italy, there’s plenty to explore in Bologna.
+It’s a must-see stop on many Northern Italy trips, and these are the highlights.

 At the centre of Piazza del Nettuno, the Neptune Fountain, one of the most celebrated symbols of the city, was created by Giambologna in the late sixteenth century.